yeasung240/yeasung240/README.md

-- 🤓 Hi There, I'm Yea Sung Kim
+- 🤓 Hi There, I'm Yea Sung Kim.
 - 🌟 I’m a student, adventurer, and entrepreneur.
 - 🐌 I’m currently learning basic of programming in Phython and HTML.
 - 🛩️ I’m looking to collaborate with people who are creative.
 - 📫 2022 Goals : Find how funny coding is.
-- 🛎️ Fun fact : I love to play basket ball and go to gym.
+- 🛎️ Fun fact : I love to play basketball and go to gym.

 #Contact